assiamoksit/movie-roi-sql-analysis/README.md

 ## Tools I Used

-SQL (using a free tool called DB Browser for SQLite) to pull and analyze the data, and Excel to make the charts.
+SQL to pull and analyze the data, and Excel to make the charts.

 ## What I Found